Roberto Greco

 Roberto Greco is an Italian artist, living and working in Florence.

 Early life

 Greco was born in Benghazi to Italian parents.
-In the mid-1960s he began to study painting by attending the classes of well-known masters of the Art School and the Academy of Fine Arts in Florence, including Antonio Bueno and Siro Salimbeni and the School of Nude.
+In the mid-1960s, he began to study painting by attending the classes of well-known masters of the Art School and the Academy of Fine Arts in Florence, including Antonio Bueno, Siro Salimbeni and the School of Nude.
 He was a student of Osman Lorenzo De Scolari.

 Career

 In 1984, he made a mural at the Stadio Artemio Franchi of Firenze and won the first prize at the Biennale di San Giovanni Battista in Florence.

-In 1986 he started to exhibit in Italy and Europe and in the contemporary art fairs at Bologna, Padova, Florence and other countries.
+In 1986, he started to exhibit in Italy and Europe and in the contemporary art fairs at Bologna, Padova, Florence and in other countries.

-In 2018 La Pergola Arte Awarded him with the painter of the year 2018.
+In 2018, La Pergola Arte awarded him the title of painter of the year 2018.